What is Market Value vs Investment Value?

 Investment value is the value that an investor is willing to pay to obtain an asset or investment.
 It is based on the individual’s subjective goals, criteria, and opinion about the asset, and it does not always reflect the asset’s true value.

 Investment value is a metric that investors use to make investment decisions.
 In identifying investment value, investors generally consider several criteria, including, but not limited to, return on investment, their investment strategy, and risk levels.
 In addition, investors also may make forecasts of market conditions that can have a significant impact on the asset’s value.

 The calculation of investment value is a challenging process that usually combines both art and science.
 Each investor must carefully assess his or her own objectives, market conditions, and factors attributable to the investment to come up with a quantified investment value.
 There are a number of different methodologies for calculating the investment value.
-The most notable of these methods include comparable analysis and discounted cash flows (DCF) model.
+The most notable of these methods include comparable analysis and the discounted cash flows (DCF) model.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: